 OpenAPI/Swagger Integration

-Sannr provides seamless integration with OpenAPI/Swagger documentation generators, automatically converting your validation attributes into OpenAPI schema constraints.
-This ensures your API documentation stays synchronized with your validation rules.
+Sannr provides seamless integration with Swashbuckle.AspNetCore, automatically converting your validation attributes into OpenAPI schema constraints at compile-time.
+This ensures your API documentation stays synchronized with your validation rules without any runtime reflection.

 Setup